/ How to Become an Aged Care Worker - Career Salaries, Job Stats & Education

-This nationally recognised course could enable you to find work as an assistant in nursing or nursing support worker.
-This course is delivered via the flexibility of a blended learning model, combining online study with practical skills development at our state-of-the-art clinical skills labs on campus in Perth.
+This nationally recognised course will help you to support, empower and advocate for vulnerable members of our communities.
+This course is delivered via the flexibility of a blended learning model, combining online study with on-campus study in Western Australia.

 Our aged care courses can be delivered online, giving you the flexibility of organising your study around your life.
 You can enrol any time of the year and study at your own pace.

 If you prefer to learn in a physical setting with face-to-face interaction, the Open Colleges School of Health also has campuses in both Adelaide, South Australia and Perth, Western Australia.

 Among other things, you'll learn how to respond holistically to client issues, refer appropriately and to recognise and respond to individuals at risk.